dcahoon/starter-restaurant-reservation/README.md

   ### Bootstrap

     - Bootstrap is used in this application for most of the styling of the user interface.

+  ### Heroku

+    - Used to deploy the front and back end of the project.

 ## Installation instructions